grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/800 Cloud REST API/05 Test Runs.md

 A _test run_ is an individual execution of a test.
 Every test run has an ID, held in an array of `test_run_ids` in the `k6-test` object.

-## Start test run
+## Start load test run

-Starts a test run in k6 Cloud for the specified test ID.
+Starts a test run in k6 Cloud for the specified Load Test ID.

+> Note that this endpoint uses the `/v2/tests/` base URL rather than `/v2/runs`.
+It also needs to be provided with a Load Test `{id}`.
+This is because this endpoint makes use of the data from the provided Load Test to create and return a new Load Test Run.

 The test run is managed by k6 Cloud from beginning to end.
 You can monitor the test progress in the k6 Cloud application.